 Brrr!
 Escape the cold this Family Day Weekend with exciting children’s art and iPad workshops, storytelling family tours, and a delightful puppet performance of A Promise is a Promise that explore Canada’s spectacular North.
-Please note: some activities require online reservation.
+Please note: some activities require online reservation, and during the puppet show from 2 – 3 pm, Gallery 8 will be closed off.

 Drop-in Art Workshop